Velfi/babysteps/content/blog/2018-11-01-after-nll-interprocedural-conflicts.md

 converting calls other methods (in which case you need to identify the transitive set of fields).
 There is another technique I have used from time to time, though it's fairly heavy weight.
-The idea is to define a "view struct" which has all the same fields as the orignal, but it uses references to identify if those fields are used in a "shared" (immutable) or "mutable" way.
+The idea is to define a "view struct" which has all the same fields as the original, but it uses references to identify if those fields are used in a "shared" (immutable) or "mutable" way.